i16n/projects/README.md

 - sudoku for console.
 This was my first project in C++
 - 3N+1 visualizer in Python - Input a number and view the graph it creates as it cycles through the 2 simple rules stated in the Collatz conjecture.
 It also provides number of "cycles" and the largest number reached.
 This all runs in the terminal.
 For this project, I implemented a recursive and iterative version of the actual 3N+1 function
 - LinkedList!
 I wrote this after writing sudoku in C++ and realizing that it didn't really give me a good grasp on C++ manual memory management.
 Includes a linkedlist visualizer via a print() function, and all the regular functionality you might expect a linkedlist to have.
 - ugf_site-snapshot: Website for the venture firm I am an intern at (I've been interning here for a loooong time).
 Their old website can be found at ugrowthfund.com.
 If at this point we've gone live with the new site, try waybackmachine at some point at or before 08/21/25.
 At this point also you can view the pre-production website at ugf-website.vercel.app.
 Check the project-level readme for more details, like what I learned from building it.
+At a high-level: React, TS, Nextjs, webhooks, CRON jobs, levels of caching that happen in web development, Vercel for hosting, analytics, blob storage, image optimization, APIs, revalidation, avoiding stale data, UI design (including gathering feedback from over 50 people), project management (I managed a team of 6+ people, used kanban board)

 ## What you won't find here
-Any work I've done relating to my internship at the defense contractor Sequent Logic or my current job at Paygasus
+Any work I've done relating to my internship (because it's proprietary and/or confidential) at the defense contractor Sequent Logic or my current job at Paygasus
 But anyway, a brief overview of skills acquired at these orgs:
 - cypress testing
 - unix terminal (linux in general)
 - jira
 - confluence
 - API design and DB schema design
-- raspberry pi work for remote JTAG debugging,
+- raspberry pi work for remote JTAG debugging
 - USB/IP
 - docker (specifically docker CLI)
 - CI/CD (specifically Continuous Integration with Gitlab Runners)